timothyportnoff/rpg/README.md

 ##A tui dungeon, tileset style!

-##Featured implementations:
+##A quick overview of some cool stuff:
-- "Fog of war" world map that uses emojis instead of basic characters!
+- "Fog of war" world map that uses emojis instead of basic characters! 😏
-- Collision detection - detects when you walk into a wall, item, door, enemy, etc.
+- Collision detection - detects when you walk into a wall, item, door, enemy, etc 🚫
-- Inventory sytem that uses potions, keys, and cheese.
+- Inventory sytem that shows coordinates, health, armor, and inventory items 🧀
-- Uses the legendary colors.h by ShakaUVM (#include "/public/colors.h")
+- Loads Heroes and Monsters at start, and saves them upon exit 💾
-- Inventory system for all Heroes
+- Based upon the legendary colors.h by ShakaUVM (#include "/public/colors.h") 👾

 ##TODO:
 - Make tileset class for map